JVerwolf/byzantine_generals/README.md

 **Algorithm OM(m), m > O.**
 1. The commander sends his value to every lieutenant.
-2. For each i, let vi be the value Lieutenant i receives from the commander, or else be RETREAT if he receives no value.
-Lieutenant i acts as the commander in Algorithm OM(m - 1) to send the value vi to each of the n - 2 other lieutenants.
+2. For each i, let vi be the value General i receives from the commander, or else be RETREAT if he receives no value.
+General i acts as the commander in Algorithm OM(m - 1) to send the value vi to each of the n - 2 other lieutenants.
-3. For each i, and each j ~ i, let vj be the value Lieutenant i received from Lieutenant j in step (2) (using Algorithm  OM(m  -  1)), or else RETREAT if he received no such value.
-Lieutenant i uses the value majority (vl.....v,-1).
+3. For each i, and each j ~ i, let vj be the value General i received from General j in step (2) (using Algorithm  OM(m  -  1)), or else RETREAT if he received no such value.
+General i uses the value majority (vl.....v,-1).

 ### Implementation